 2017 Dates: June 3-4.
 Established in 1957, the Lancaster Old Car Club is one of Ohio's oldest car clubs.
 Each summer, the group hosts the Lancaster Old Car Club Spring Festival showcasing the most classic and unique cars in the region.
 The festival itself features an automobile swap meet, a car corral, judging and awards, and a cruise.
 Visitors will appreciate the sleek lines and shiny surfaces of these meticulously preserved antique beauties.

 Location: around town and at the Ohio University, Lancaster Branch Campus Lancaster, Ohio 43130 -- July

 The Lancaster Festival is one of the largest events in Fairfield County.
-It is a World Class Celebration of Music and the Arts.
+It is a world class celebration of Music and the Arts.
 Designed to fully celebrate artistic creativity, it serves as the foundation of community efforts to nurture participation in the arts year-round.
-Entertainment has included live performances by the Beach Boys, Aretha Franklin, Randy Travis, and the Lancaster Festival Orchestra.
 Art events include Italian street painting, dance performances, art walks, children's hands-on-adventures, and more.
-All these events help to make this festival a fun experience for the entire family.
+A great experience for the entire family.

 Location: Carroll Downtown - August